Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Stroke.md

 -   Diplopia
 -   Cerebellar ataxia
 -   Crossed signs - decreased pain and temperature on the ipsilateral face and the contralateral side of the trunk and limbs
+3. [[Sleep Apnea]]: Central sleep anea due to causing Cheyne-Stokes breathing
+	1. Cyclic breathing due to delayed detection to changes in PaCO2

 ---